Regional Program Alumni Network

 • Bio:

-Ghazali has won many international awards, including winning the African Youth Impact and Youth Development Award - African Leadership and Entrepreneurship Center (PALEDEC), Tanzania, in November 2022, in addition to winning third place in the Activism Award.
-For the “Rising African Youth” organization on the African continent, and earlier in November 2019, he won the African Youth Personality of the Year award in Ghana, as well as being selected among 30 influential young people in Europe and Africa, which was announced in Gambia in 2019.
+Ghazali has received many international awards, including winning the African Youth Impact and Youth Development Award - African Leadership and Entrepreneurship Center (PALEDEC), Tanzania, in November 2022, in addition to winning third place in the Struggle Activity Award of the “African Rising Youth” organization at the level of the African continent, and earlier in November 2019 winning the African Youth Personality of the Year Award in Ghana, as well as being selected among 30 An influential young man in Europe and Africa, which was announced in Gambia in 2019.